msobiecki/eslint-config/README.md

 ## Usage

-To use this ESLint configuration, you need to extend it in your project's `eslint.config.js` file:
+To use this ESLint Flat Config configuration, you need to extend it in your project's `eslint.config.js` file:

 ### base javascript/typescript configuration